-This document outlines my 2011-2012 AMSC project for the 663/664 course series and in particular the mid-year progress.
-It is an ever evolving document.
+This document outlines my 2011-2012 AMSC project for the 663/664 course series.
 The project is to develop Metastats 2.0, a software package analyzing metagenomic data.
 We propose two major extensions and modifications to the Metastats software and the underlying statistical methods.
 The first extension of Metastats is a mixed-model zero-inflated Gaussian distribution that allows Metastats to account for a common characteristic of metagenomic data: the presence of many features with zero counts due to under sampling of the community.
 The number of 'missing' features (zero counts) is correlated to the amount of sequencing performed, thereby biasing abundance measurements and the differential abundance statistics derived from them.
 In the second extension we describe new approaches for data normalization that enable a more accurate assessment of differential abundance by reducing the covariance between individual features implicitly introduced by the traditionally used ratio-based normalization.
-Below I discuss an introduction and background to the problem followed by algorithms implemented and a few results obtained so far.
+Below I discuss an introduction and background to the problem followed by algorithms implemented and results obtained.